leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 - Issues with Libraries
 - Issues with completely understanding the structure of the different classes
 - Issues with working on both the project and the other courses
+- (2nd session) Working and studying for courses during vacation was tough.
+- (2nd session) I had troubles mostly with PDFBox because I have never used it before, and it took me a bit to get a clear understanding of how to use it properly.

 #### @Gersson